 Figure S3.
-Genetic linkage maps (Chr1 to Chr10) of MAGIC, F6 RIL population.
+Genetic linkage maps (Chr1 to Chr10) of MBL, F6 RIL population.
 The names of the SNPs are listed to the right of the corresponding chromosomes; the position of the SNP is located on the left in centimorgan (cM).